TMC leader Mukul Roy in Delhi amid buzz on joining BJP; son claims he is missing

 Mukul Roy’s son and TMC leader Subhranshu claimed that dirty politics was being played with his ailing father and efforts were on to malign party general secretary Abhishek Banerjee

-Speculations are rife in West Bengal that Mukul Roy, one of the founding members of the ruling Trinamool Congress (TMC) is likely to join the Bharatiya Janata Party (BJP) once again as he was spotted in Delhi on Monday night, hours after his son and TMC leader Subhranshu lodged a complaint with the Bidhannagar police claiming that his father was missing.
+Speculations are rife in West Bengal that Mukul Roy, one of the founding members of the Trinamool Congress (TMC), is likely to join the Bharatiya Janata Party (BJP) once again after he was spotted in Delhi on Monday night, hours after his son and TMC leader Subhranshu lodged a complaint with the Bidhannagar police claiming that his father was ‘missing’.

-The speculations of Roy joining BJP were further fueled by a social media post of Anupam Hazra, BJP’s National general secretary and a former member of Parliament, who wrote “coming back” on Tuesday.
+The rumours of Roy joining the BJP were fuelled by a social media post by Anupam Hazra, BJP’s national general secretary and a former member of Parliament, who wrote “the return” on Tuesday.
 “Anything may happen in politics.
 Please wait to see,” Hazra told the media.

 “Can’t I come to Delhi?
-I am a MP and MLA.
+I am an MP and MLA.
 There is no special reason behind my Delhi visit,” Roy was seen telling a woman at the Delhi airport.

 Meanwhile, the Kolkata airport police have started a probe on the basis of the missing diary lodged by the leader’s son.
-A local BJP leader Piyush Kanoria was called for questioning.
+A local BJP leader Piyush Kanoria was also summoned for questioning.

-After leaving his home, Roy headed for Kolkata airport from where he boarded a flight for Delhi around 7.45pm.
-Subhranshu said that two people had taken the veteran politician to Delhi without informing his son.
-While one was Mukul’s driver another was his attendant.
+After leaving his home, Roy headed for Kolkata airport and boarded a flight for Delhi around 7.45pm.
+Subhranshu said two people had taken the veteran politician to the national capital without informing the family.
+While one was Mukul’s driver, another was his attendant.

 HT tried to get in touch with Mukul Roy.
 While one of his phones was switched off, another was not reachable.

-Subhranshu told the media on Tuesday morning that dirty politics was being played with his ailing father and efforts were on to malign Abhishek Banerjee, TMC’s national general secretary.
+Subhranshu told the media on Tuesday morning that “dirty politics” was being played with his ailing father and efforts were on to malign Abhishek Banerjee, TMC’s national general secretary and chief minister Mamata Banerjee’s nephew.

-“My father’s age is almost 70 years, and he is suffering from multiple ailments including dementia and Parkinson’s disease.
+“My father is almost 70 years old, and suffers from multiple ailments including dementia and Parkinson’s disease.
 He had to undergo surgery and takes 18 medicines every day.
 Dirty politics is being played with him.
-The target is to malign Abhishek Banerjee,” he said.
+The target is to malign Abhishek Banerjee,” the son said.

-He also said that TMC supremo Mamata Banerjee has been made aware of the developments and she was closely watching the developments.
+He said that Mamata Banerjee has been apprised of the developments and she is closely monitoring it.
 “She had called twice to enquire,” he said.

 “Whether he is ill or fit, whether he is mentally sound or unsound, whether he is with the TMC or BJP are high level discussions.
 It is not possible for a small spokesperson like for me to comment,” Kunal Ghosh, TMC spokesperson, told the media.